ng-learn-org/ng-learn-org.github.io/_posts/2013-12-29-Dealing-with-IE-family.md

     <body id="ng-app" data-ng-app="siteApp">
     {% endhighlight %}

 3- Do not use custom tags.
-Use attributes instead always prefixed with 'data' or 'x'
+Use attributes instead always prefixed with \'data\' or \'x\'

     {% highlight html %}
     <div ng-view>